seanreed1111/sql-recipes/recipes.md

 665 rows SELECTed.
 Based on those results, our outer SELECT statement compares each LIST_PRICE FROM the OE.PRODUCTION_INFORMATION table with every item in the list, as we are using the ALL expression.
 If the LIST_PRICE is greater than all of the returned values, the expression resolves to true, and the product is included in the results.
 WHERE even one of the UNIT_PRICE values returned exceeds the LIST_PRICE of an item, the expression is false and that row is discarded FROM further consideration.
 If you review that logic, you’ll realize this is not a precise calculation of every item that didn’t sell for full price.
 Rather, it’s just a quick approximation, though one that shows off the ALL technique quite well.
-The alternatives SOME and ANY, which are effectively synonyms, resolve the true/false determination based on only needing one item in the subSELECT to satisfy the SOME/ANY condition.
+The alternatives SOME and ANY, which are effectively synonyms, resolve the true/false deterMINation based on only needing one item in the subSELECT to satisfy the SOME/ANY condition.
 Oracle will happily

-accept more than one item matching the SOME/ANY criteria, but only needs to determine one value to evaluate the subSELECT.
+accept more than one item matching the SOME/ANY criteria, but only needs to deterMINe one value to evaluate the subSELECT.

 ---